-3.4 Performance Analysis and Optimization of CPU Code with VTune Analyzer
+3.4 Performance Analysis and Optimization of CPU Code with VTune Amplifier

-To analyze and optimize the performance of MathMania, VTune™ Amplifier XE 2013 was used.
-Figure 3.2 below shows system traces captured while MathMania was running using the Advanced Hotspot Analysis in the VTune analyzer.
+To analyze and optimize the performance of MathMania, the VTune™ Amplifier XE 2013 performance profiler was used.
+Figure 3.2 below shows system traces captured while MathMania was running using the Advanced Hotspot Analysis in the VTune Amplifier.
 It is observed that the moveTiles routine is the top hotspot for CPU computation time and the overall CPU idle time is very high as shown in the Elapsed Time area.
 To learn more about VTune Amplifier XE 2013 , please see the link below:

 Figure 3.3 below provides a deeper picture of the call stack and how the CPU and GPU components relate.
 It is observed that the GPU Usage bar at the bottom of the figure shows the GPU is waiting for work.
 In addition, the CPU Time bar for the computational work is not high.
 In conclusion, the figure shows that the routine MathMania::GameBoard::MoveTiles has the largest CPU utilization relative to other API calls.